Need to know what size wire for welder extension cord safety and performance?

 Welders must transform low-amp input power into the high-current output power needed for welding.
 A typical 110V MIG welder requires 20 amps of input power to generate its 140-amp peak output.
 That’s a 7x increase in amperage and shows why welders need every bit of voltage available.

-There’s a direct correlation between cable length, amperage and wire gauges.
+There’s a direct correlation between cable length, amperage, and wire gauges.

-A larger gauge (diameter) wire carries current for a longer distance without voltage-robbing resistance and heat.
+A larger gauge (diameter) wire carries the current for a longer distance without voltage-robbing resistance and heat.
 A correctly sized extension cord allows your welder to operate properly without tripping circuit breakers.

 Some Helpful Tips for Extension Cord Success

 - Understand how much current your welder draws

 - Size the circuit breaker to the welder

 - Use building wire and an outlet sized to the breaker that protects it